RAK7240V2/RAK7240CV2 Unboxing & Installation

 -

-The SIM card slot of the cellular versions is not hot-swappable.
-Make sure the gateway is switched off before inserting or ejecting the SIM card.
+For versions earlier than WisGateOS 2.3.1, the SIM card slot is not hot-swappable.
+Always power off the gateway before inserting or removing the SIM card.

 - Start by unscrewing the cap of the NanoSIM interface on the gateway enclosure to expose the SIM card slot.